mathren/plotFunc/README.md

 and checking the defaults from the documentation when entries are missing.
 It *assumes you use the same MESA version* for this last task.

-This can be used inside of scripts or notebooks, or from command line.
+This can be used inside of scripts or notebooks, or from command line, thanks to [`click`](https://github.com/pallets/click).

 ```
 python compare_inlists.py --help